MGP-28/bimms-email-signiture/readme.txt

 Create a new signature

 Go to https://mgp-28.github.io/bimms-email-signiture/, fill the fields and generate signature
-NOTE: Some fields will have a "[BIMMS-LINK]" tag.
-Don't worry, they will be removed automatically later Copy all contents in the webpage (CTRL + A, CTRL + C)
+NOTE: Some fields will have a "[BIMMS]" or similar tag.
+Don't worry, they will be removed AUTOMAITCALLY later Copy all contents in the webpage (CTRL + A, CTRL + C)

 Paste the contents copied in the new signiture